Rare Books, Special Collections, and Preservation (RBSCP) and the University Archives are home to rare and unique historical materials.

-The Department of Rare Books, Special Collections, and Preservation is open for in-person research during the Summer 2021 semester, by appointment only on Mondays and Thursdays from 10 AM – 3 PM.
+The Department of Rare Books, Special Collections, and Preservation is open for in-person research Monday –Friday, 10 AM-4 PM.

 For questions about the department, including reproductions, email email@example.com.
 If you have questions about a specific collection or research topic, your email will be forwarded to the appropriate curator.

 Collections, Resources, and Information

 Rare Books and Special Collections

 Printed, manuscript, audio, and visual material including books, letters, diaries, photographs, personal and business records, architectural drawings, maps, and more.

 Lincoln and his Circle, Frederick Douglass Project, Online Exhibits, Undergraduate Student Projects.